White Light Interferometers

 White light interferometry is used for different purposes.
 The main applications are:

-- The measurement of chromatic dispersion.
-Here, the dispersive optical element is placed in one interferometer arm, and the detector signal is monitored while scanning the relative arm length through some range.
+For the measurement of chromatic dispersion of a dispersive optical element, that element is placed in one interferometer arm, and the detector signal is monitored while scanning the relative arm length through some range.
 Around zero arm length difference, interferometric wiggles occur, whereas the signal is about constant for large arm length differences.
 With strong dispersion, the recorded interferogram becomes broader.
 By applying a Fourier transform algorithm to the recorded interferogram, it is possible to retrieve the complex reflection or transmission coefficient of the device under test, and numerical differentiation reveals the wavelength-dependent group delay and chromatic dispersion.

-- Similarly, reflections within a photonic integrated circuit can also be detected with white light interferometry.
+Reflections within a photonic integrated circuit can also be detected with white light interferometry.

 |||K. Naganuma et al., “Group-delay measurement using the Fourier transform of an interferometric cross correlation generated by white light”, Opt.
 Lett.
 15 (7), 393 (1990); https://doi.org/10.1364/OL.15.000393|